BryanBH/BryanBH/README.md

 ## 📈 Current Activities
 - Open for Hire!
-- 🧑🏻‍💻 Currently trying to learn TypeScript.
+- 🧑🏻‍💻 Currently learning TypeScript.
 - 🙏🏼 Hoping one day to learn a third language!